Can Virginia Gun and Concealed Carry Owners Still Get a Medical Marijuana Card?

 How Can I Protect My Second Amendment Rights When I Use Medical Marijuana?

 If you do not yet have a Virginia marijuana card and you suffer from a qualifying condition, we can help!
-Just give our staff a call at (888) 633-5808, or schedule an evaluation appointment online today.
+Just give our staff a call at (888) 633-5808, or schedule a marijuana evaluation appointment online today.

 When you have a Virginia marijuana card, you can be assured that your marijuana use is perfectly legal, possibly protecting your Second Amendment rights as well.